huilinghe19/bluesky/README.md

 RE(scan([det],motor,-1,1,10))

 Then work on implementing the same thing in the GUI with the bluesky widgets.

 """

 ##  pip upgrade ??
 Caution: Do not use it if you have alread installed some packages in the virtual environment!
-Pip upgrade may destroy the installed packages like ipython and qt things.
-Install bluesky step by step in a clean virtual environment according to the documentation is important.
+Pip upgrade may destroy the installed packages in ipython and qt and the restore takes a lot of time.
+The best way is to create a new clean virtual environment and install Bluesky step by step according to the documentation.
 I use conda install in the end.

     /hzb/huiling/anaconda3/envs/bluesky-tutorial/bin/python3.7 -m pip install --upgrade pip